GabrielDTB/gabrieltb.me/content/blog/installing-kopia-on-nixos.md

 +++
 title = "Installing Kopia on Nixos" description = "Making backups with Kopia is easy.
-Plus, it comes with all kinds of useful features that save you money." date = 2023-10-30 draft = false
+Plus, it comes with all kinds of useful features that save you money" date = 2023-10-30 draft = false

 [taxonomies]
-tags = ["Data","Linux","NixOS"]
+tags = ["Data","Linux","NixOS","Tutorial"]
 [extra]
 toc = true
 +++